xor-ranavikrant/Readme/Ignite Lab.md

 4. Review the **cmd 29** cell.

-Using the Customer churn data, we create multiple Customer churn ML models.
+By analyzing Customer Churn data, we create multiple Machine Learning models.

 ![Runs using a parallel coordinates](media/images/image3115.png)

-The best among these multiple ML Customer churn models is selected and registered with Azure model registry.
+The best ML model for Customer Churn is selected and registered with Azure model registry.

 **Operationalized as an ML service using MLOps in Azure ML/AI**.